demieane/bemPyLab/README.md

 **Module 2: Boundary element methods for the Laplace equation in 2D**

-- tutorial2.1: The interior Laplace problem in 2D with Dirichlet boundary conditions: numerical solution using BEM and comparison with the analytic solution
+- tutorial2.1: The interior Laplace problem in 2D with Dirichlet boundary conditions - laplace2d_dirichlet01.py
-- tutorial2.2: The interior Laplace problem in 2D with Neumann boundary conditions
+- tutorial2.2: The interior Laplace problem in 2D with Neumann boundary conditions - laplace2d_neumann01.py

 **Module 3: Source-panel method for the prediction of wave resistance of a bluff body**